LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 well and both of the grids are attached to each other, forming one continuous triangular grid.

 In order to run, SOLPS provides EIRENE with input geometric data.
 The form of input depends on whether it runs in standalone or coupled mode.
-The connections between modules are illustrated in :num:`Fig. #fig-solps-sub-workflow`
+The connections between modules are illustrated in :numref:`fig-solps-sub-workflow`

 B2
 ^^